voxpupuli/puppet-pkgng/REFERENCE.md

 This configures the PkgNG Package manager on FreeBSD systems, and adds support for managing packages with Puppet.
-This will eventually be in mainline FreeBSD, but for now, we are leaving the installation up to the adminstrator, since there is no going back.
+This will eventually be in mainline FreeBSD, but for now, we are leaving the installation up to the administrator, since there is no going back.

 If you have purge_repos_d as true - then you'll have no repositories defined unless you define one.
 You want to do this as you'll want this